About the Garmin Dash Cam™ Tandem

 More details on the Garmin Dash Cam™ Tandem

-Overview: The Dash Cam Tandem is the newest edition to Garmin's Dash Cam lineup, featuring dual lenses that give you both exterior and interior coverage.
+Overview: The Dash Cam Tandem is the newest addition to Garmin's Dash Cam lineup, featuring dual lenses that give you both exterior and interior coverage.
 Each lens features a 180° field of view, so you can record what's going on in front of and inside your car.
 The camera mounts to your windshield with the supplied adhesive/magnetic mount.
 It records video and audio onto the supplied 16 GB microSD card.
 As it records, the time and date and location data are embedded into the video so you'll know exactly when and where a captured event occurred.

 GPS: Built-in Garmin GPS and Galileo technology provides an accurate record of your location, should an event take place.
 The unit will embed location information into the recordings as you drive.
 Should an accident or incident occur, the captured footage will include the exact location (latitude and longitude), direction of travel, speed, date, and time the event took place.